mpatacchiola/naogui/zpgc_2016b/README.md

 - **rinv1** {float} (r)obot (inv)estment in the 1st interaction.
 - **rinv2a** {float} (r)obot (inv)estment in the 2nd interaction (option 'a')
 - **rinv2b** {float} Not used
+- **mp3** {string} Not used
+- **word1** {string} sentence produced by the robot in the *first* interaction.
+If the 'XXX' substring is present it is replaced with player investment. the string 'YYY' is replaced with the robot investment.
+Use '-' for empty sentence.
-- **mp3** {string} sentence produced by the robot.
+- **word2** {string} sentence produced by the robot in the *second* interaction.
 If the 'XXX' substring is present it is replaced with player investment. the string 'YYY' is replaced with the robot investment.
 Use '-' for empty sentence.
 - **nasty** {True, False} Not used
 - **coop** {True, False} the robot mate can be cooperative(coop=True) or non-cooperative(coop=False)